openstack/tacker-specs/specs/template.rst

 you think unit tests are sufficient and we don't need to add more tempest tests would need to be included.

-Is this untestable in gate given current limitations (specific hardware / software configurations available)?
+Is this untestable in gate given current limitations (specific hardware or software configurations available)?
 If so, are there mitigation plans (3rd party testing, gate enhancements, etc).